ksam902/wp-plugin-nfl-teams-list/README.md

 Valid shortcode parameters:

 * `title` (string) - optional string value, if provided a title will appear above the Datatable displaying the provided text.

+Example: `[nfl_teams_list title="NFL Teams" subtitle="Feel free to use the search functionality or sort the table columns to find the team you are looking for."/]`

 ## Assumptions